eleblanc-ai/SweetPea/README.md

        pip3 install Flask

 5. [Flask-cors](https://flask.palletsprojects.com/en/2.2.x/) -- *a Flask extension for handling Cross Origin Resource Sharing (CORS)*

        pip3 install flask-cors

+> ✏️ In place of steps 4 and 5, you can run `pip3 install -r requirements.txt`
+> in the `core-server` directory to install Flask and Flask-cors.

 <!-- $ flask --version